Rizzy1857/Phisherman-2.0-CTF22/SOLUTIONS.md

 ## Level 2: Web Exploitation (Juice Shop)

 *   **Type**: Real-world SQL Injection
-*   **Target**: Linked OWASP Juice Shop instance.
+*   **Target**: Linked OWASP Juice Shop instance (or simulated environment).
 *   **Solution**:
-    1. Navigate to the Login page.
+    1. Navigate to the Login page of the Juice Shop.
     2. Use SQL Injection in the email field: `' OR 1=1 --`
-    3. Password can be anything.
+    3. Password can be anything (e.g., `admin`).
-    4.  *(Note: For this CTF simulation, the flag is hardcoded or provided upon successful "simulated" detection, but in the real Juice Shop, this logs you in as Admin).*
+    4. Upon successful bypass, the system detects the "Admin" login.
 *   **Flag**: `PHISH{juice_shop_sql_master}`

 ---